-Fireworks cause $100,000 in damages in Lancaster
+Fire causes $100,000 in damages after fireworks in Lancaster

-LANCASTER COUNTY, Pa. — Officials say five properties have exterior damage as a result of late-night fire, caused by July 4 fireworks in Lancaster Southwest Community.
+LANCASTER COUNTY, Pa. — Officials say five properties have exterior damage as a result of a late-night fire, caused by July 4 fireworks in Lancaster Southwest Community.

 The fireworks were discharged within 50 feet of the building, according to the Lancaster City Bureau of Fire.